 Also, when buying life insurance or disability income (DI) insurance through the worksite, employees often times don’t need to go through full medical underwriting.
 Making insurance products available on a voluntary basis can be a win-win for employers and employees.
 Employers are offering employees a convenient way to purchase life or DI insurance through the workplace, and employees can get the products they want.
-Millennials in particular tend to evaluate employee benefits packages for these options — they want to see they have a range of choices.
+Younger workers in particular tend to evaluate employee benefits packages for these options — they want to see they have a range of choices.
+(Related: Understanding voluntary benefits)

 Growth and development